HOME • SEARCH • EMAIL • ABOUT

 Botany

 Payau is an herbaceous plant up to 1 meter high.
-Leaves are heart-shaped, with pointed tip, 25 to 30 cm long, and on long petioles.
-Spathe is greenish, flushed with purple, oblong, 4 to 5 cm long.
-Spadix is about 3.5 cm long.
-Seeds are ovoid, and about 5 mm long.
+Leaves grow in clusters from the ground, heart-shaped with pointed tip, 25 to 30 centimeters long, and on long petioles.
+(Leaves can grow up to 1 m tall from the underground corm.)
+Spathe is greenish, flushed with purple, oblong, 4 to 5 centimeters long.
+Spadix is about 3.5 centimeters long.
+Seeds are ovoid, and about 5 millimeters long.

 Distribution